postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 ### Using a custom proxy

-Postman allows you to configure **Custom Proxy Configuration** that direct Postman to forward your HTTP or HTTPS requests through a proxy server.
+Postman enables you to configure **Custom Proxy Configuration** that direct Postman to forward your HTTP or HTTPS requests through a proxy server.
 This will route all requests sent by Postman through a proxy server of your choosing.

 1. Postman is the client that sends a request through the selected proxy.
 1. The proxy server sends the request to the server.